conradoqg/naivecoin/README.md

 ]
 ```

-A transaction is added to the transaction list:
+A transaction is added to the transaction list if:
-1. If it's not already in the transaction list;
+1. It's not already in the transaction list;
-2. If the transaction hash is correct (calculated transaction hash == transaction.hash);
+2. The transaction hash is correct (calculated transaction hash == transaction.hash);
 3. The signature of all input transactions are correct (transaction data is signed by the public key of the address);
 4. The sum of input transactions are greater than output transactions, it needs to leave some room for the transaction fee;
-5. If the transaction isn't already in the blockchain
+5. The transaction isn't already in the blockchain
-6. If all input transactions are unspent in the blockchain;
+6. All input transactions are unspent in the blockchain;

 ##### Block structure